anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 The hostname is determined by the headless Service you have created earlier.

-The dns hostname of the Service `postgresql-svc` in the Namespace `k8s-training` for a Kubernetes cluster with the cluster domain `cluster.local` is then:
+The DNS hostname of the Service `postgresql-svc` in the Namespace `k8s-training` for a Kubernetes cluster with the cluster domain `cluster.local` is then:

     postgresql-svc.k8s-training.svc.cluster.local